tjrules/simpsons-trivia/project-worksheet_updated.md

 ## Project Description

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality
+Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

+## Installation

+Use this section to include all steps needed to download your project including installing dependencies and seeding your a database

 ## Priority Matrix